-One of the biggest basic rules for learning this incredibly beautiful language is learning how to make nouns plural in Italian.
+One of the biggest basic rules in the Italian language is learning how to make nouns plural in Italian.

-Yes, I realize that might seem to be a daunting task, especially if you’re a beginner learner but believe me, it’s not.
+That might seem to be daunting, especially if you’re a beginner learner, but believe me, it’s not.

-There’s a concise set of rules for turning singular nouns to plural nouns.
+There’s actually a concise set of rules for turning singular nouns to plural nouns.

 Let’s check those rules out!